moleculerjs/database/docs/README.md

 const activePosts = await broker.call("posts.find", { scope: false });
 ```

-You can do the same in REST calls:
+You can do the same thing in REST calls:
 ```
 GET /posts?scope=public
 GET /posts?scope=onlyActive,public
 ```

 # Indexes
 You can define the indexes in the service `settings.indexes` property.
-It has a common format and every adapter will process and creates the indexes.
-Another option, if you call the `this.createIndex` method directly.
+It has a common format and each adapter will process and create the indexes.
+Another way, if you call the `this.createIndex` method directly.
 [More info](#createindex)

 ## Index definition